seananderson/glmmfields/cran-comments.md

 This is a new version that is compatible with updates to 'rstantools'.

-At the same time, we have made minor updates to avoid R CMD check NOTES with R devel.
+At the same time, we have made minor updates to avoid R CMD check NOTEs with R devel.

 ## Test environments